outscale/richard/README.md

 # Configure

 Parameters are passed through environment variables.
+Use `--show-params` flag to print all needed var env per modules

+## All variables

 - `WEBEX_TOKEN`: token provided by webex.
 See how to create a [controller bot](https://developer.webex.com/docs/bots).
 - `WEBEX_ROOM_ID`: you can get room id by listing rooms (see below)